We are excited to announce that you can now learn the popular Greek dance "Zeibekiko" online!!

-Following the hugely successful Zeibekiko Masterclass in June earlier this year, we are excited to bring this back for those that didnt manage to get a space the first time.
+Following the hugely successful Zeibekiko Masterclasses, we are excited to bring this back for those that didn't manage to get a space the first time.
 As many of you know this is hugely popular dance that is danced freely and expressively to the music.

 It's not the easiest of dances to master especially if you lack knowledge of the melodic structure of the music, aren't a very well seasoned dancer, and have little understanding of how it to apply free moving steps.
 At Figoura we refer to dances like the Zeibekiko as a 'free dance' or 'Ελεύθερος χορός' mainly because it has no set steps.
 It is a dance of improvisation that expresses the feelings of the individual dancer who gets up to dance.

 The Zeibekiko was strictly a man’s dance, and it became a notable especially during the era of 'rembetiko' music.
 The Zeibekiko was considered to be the dance of the “manges”, the working class tough/wise guys.
 Often depicted in their suits and hats seen limping around and frequently going to underground dens or 'tekedes' hence why the stereotypical character of Manges became a central theme in several Rebetiko songs, such as "Του Βοτανικού ο Μάγκας", "Ε ντε λα μαγκέ ντε Βοτανίκ" "Πού 'σουν μάγκα το Χειμώνα" and "Μάγκας βγήκε για Σεργιάνι"

 Nowadays it is also seen danced by women who like men, want to express themselves to the music.